Prosecco

 Prosecco [proh-SEHK-koh]

-Prosecco is a white-wine grape that's grown primarily in the eastern part of Italy's veneto region.
-Prosecco grapes are made into lightly sparkling (frizzante), fully sparkling (spumante), and still wines.
-Its fine reputation, however, comes from the sparkling versions.
+Prosecco is a white wine made from the Glera grape.
+It's grown primarily in the eastern part of Italy's veneto region.
+Prosecco is made into lightly sparkling (frizzante) and fully sparkling (spumante).
 The wines are crisp and most often found dry (although they can be made sweet as well).
-The best-known wines made principally from Prosecco come from the doc of Prosecco di Conegliano-Valdobbiadene and are generally sold with either the name of Conegliano or Valdobbiadene attached.
+The best-known wines made in Prosecco come from the doc of Prosecco di Conegliano-Valdobbiadene and are generally sold with either the name of Conegliano or Valdobbiadene attached.
 The very best Prosecco wines are labeled "Superiore di Cartizze" and come from a subzone within Valdobbiadene.
 Prosecco is also known as Balbi, Glera, Serprina, and Tondo.

 Learn more about Vino Italiano by reading the book.